BilousD/project-gen/README.md

 Generate nodejs and angular project from swagger file

 Start with `node index OPTIONS_FILE`
+Currently installs everything in its own folder

+Can be installed globally with `npm install -g ./`
+Run with `swagger-project-gen OPTIONS_FILE` in a folder where projects will be generated

 ##### Options file
 can be .yaml or .json